 A surgical extraction will be performed in case of teeth that are embedded below the gums or are only showing partially.
 Dr. Ravneet Nanda will numb the area around the affected tooth with a local anesthetic before making a small incision in the gum.
 The gum tissues are pulled back to reveal the root or the crown in its entirety before gently pulling out the tooth.
 If necessary, we will break the tooth into small pieces before removing the tooth.
 The extraction site is closed with sutures to enable quick healing.

-On completing the tooth extraction, Dr. Ravneet Nanda will temporarily pack the socket with sterile cotton gauze.
+On completing the tooth extraction in Monroe Township, Dr. Ravneet Nanda will temporarily pack the socket with sterile cotton gauze.
 You will need to bite on the gauze until the bleeding has stopped and a blood clot has formed in the missing tooth’s socket.
 Do not touch this blood clot by rinsing forcefully or poking it with your finger, as it is a critical part of the healing process.
 If the socket continues to bleed after leaving the office, remove the gauze from the extraction area and replace it with a clean tissue.
 Once again, apply pressure by biting down, and the bleeding should stop within a few minutes.
-If the bleeding continues, please contact our office for further care.
+If the bleeding continues, please contact our office in Monroe Township NJ, for further care.

 Ardent Dental Arts, located in Englishtown, NJ is equipped with expert dentists and the latest amenities that enable the best dental care facilities for the patients.
 Call us at (732) 627-4108 and schedule an appointment with the dentist to know more about dental treatments provided at the dentistry.